Using Instance Configurations and Instance Pools

 When working with instance configurations and instance pools, keep the following things in mind:

-- You can't delete an instance configuration if it is associated with at least one instance pool.
+- You cannot delete an instance configuration if it is associated with an instance pool.

 - You can use the same instance configuration for multiple instance pools.
 However, an instance pool can have only one instance configuration associated with it.

-- If you modify the instance configuration for an instance pool, existing instances that are part of that pool will not change.
-Any new instances that are created after you modify the instance configuration will use the new instance configuration.
-New instances will not be created unless you increase the size of the instance pool or terminate existing instances.
+- If you modify the instance configuration for an instance pool, existing instances that are part of that pool don't change.
+Any new instances that are created after you modify the instance configuration use the new instance configuration.
+New instances are not created unless you increase the size of the instance pool or terminate existing instances.